 Episode #586 November 17, 2017 As the new year approaches, Dan reminds us that now is the perfect time to set goals and reflect on the year you’ve just completed.
 Have you achieved what you’ve set out to do?
 Are there still a few loose ends you need to tie up?
 Listen as Dan shares a plethora of positive news stories and success stories from the 48 Day community.
 You’ll also hear the value of ensuring you, yourself, are surrounded by a supportive community.
 Hi, this is Dan Miller – and yes you’re listening to the 48 Days Radio show … Read More

-In preparation for Innovate, we are hearing from lots of “starving artists.”
+We hear from lots of “starving artists.”
 You know the routine – you do a demo for your next album and hope to get a $100 gig at a local restaurant to buy groceries tomorrow.
 Sell one painting for $300 then wonder how you’ll pay the rent this month.
 Get your book published but then wonder how the $1.50 royalty is just compensation for all the work involved.
 Not everyone tries to make a living from their “art.”
 The Story of T.S.
-Eliot T S Eliot was a British essayist, publisher, playwright, literary and social … Read More
+Eliot T S Eliot was a British essayist, publisher, playwright, literary and social critic, and “one of the … Read More

 Yes, I know I talk a lot about turning your passion into profits.
 A lot of people still question whether passion should be part of the equation when looking for work.
 Shouldn’t we just be responsible and find something with a paycheck?
 When we released Wisdom meets Passion I was inundated with inquiries about how people can turn their passion into their income generator.
 And you hear me giving examples of artists, sculptors, magicians, comedians and musicians who have done just that.
 I have a neighbor who told me how he became a millionaire at age 33 after reading No More … Read More